-&lt;sup>2 Reference: Health and Safety Code section 7100.1
+2Reference: Health and Safety Code section 7100.1.

-You have the right to select a person of your choice to make the decisions about your funeral arrangements and final disposition if you wish.
+You have the right to select a person of your choice to make the decisions about your funeral arrangements and final disposition, if you wish.
 You may want to consult with an attorney about including such instructions in your will or in another written document, such as a power of attorney for health care.
-Most importantly, be sure to provide copies of your instructions to family members, loved ones, and keep your own copy in a place that can be easily accessed and when applicable provide it to the funeral establishment where you hold a preneed.
+Most importantly, be sure to provide copies of your instructions to family members, loved ones, and keep your own copy in a place that can be easily accessed and, when applicable, provide it to the funeral establishment where you hold a preneed.